 This project will MOST LIKELY require additional outside financing to complete.
 I am currently

 investigating several options, INCLUDING the possibility of 'crowd sourcing'.
 All SERIOUS

 offers will be considered.
 See Project Status.

-- Monophonic MIDI synthesizer, single DCO voice, controlled by AVR microcontroller with minimal components
+- Monophonic MIDI synthesizer, single DCO voice (V2; V3 will have dual DCO), controlled by AVR microcontroller with minimal components

 - Powered by either 9V battery or external 9V power supply